Spencer Pratt: Personal life

-In July, Montag filed for divorce from Pratt, citing irreconcilable differences in the petition.
-However, they called it off in September after confessing that the action was intended to boost Montag's ailing career.
+During the fourth season of The Hills, Montag and Pratt eloped to Mexico on November 20, 2008.
+A wedding ceremony was held on April 25, 2009, in Pasadena, California.
+In July 2010, Montag filed for divorce from Pratt, citing irreconcilable differences in the petition, but they called off the divorce in September after confessing that the action was intended to boost Montag's ailing career.
 In November, they renewed their vows in Carpinteria, California.
+They have two children.

 Pratt was arrested and jailed in Costa Rica on September 11, 2010, while attempting to board an aircraft with hunting weapons.
-He was subsequently released and banned from re-entering the country.
+He was released and banned from re-entering the country.

-Pratt's work on The Hills earned him the title of "Greatest Reality TV Villain" on Yahoo!'s fan-voted poll in 2015.
-Other nominees for this award included Juan Pablo Galavis, Omarosa Manigault, Will Kirby, and Russell Hantz.

-2013–2014: Celebrity Big Brother UK

-In January 2013, Montag and Pratt (as a single entity) competed as housemates on Celebrity Big Brother 11, where they notably developed a minor feud with singer and television personality Rylan Clark.
-They were named the runners-up, losing to Clark.
-On February 18, Channel 5 aired a one-off television special discussing Montag and Pratt's rise to prominence, titled Speidi: Scandal, Secrets & Surgery!.
+Palisades fire